 Travel strengthens the immune system

-Every time a person enters an environment that is strange to them, they are exposed to a larger variety of pathogens, or bacteria.
+Every time a person enters an environment that is strange to them, they are exposed to a larger variety of pathogens or bacteria.
 The human body responds to the new pathogens by producing antibodies.
 By producing more antibodies, the body gets stronger and the immune system immediately begins building more immunity.
 It's a natural way of vaccinating oneself against pathogens.
-Of course, if the person's immune system is weak and the amount of pathogens is too large, there may be an adverse reaction (think diarrhea).
-But in general, the body has an amazing ability to protect and strengthen itself.
+Of course, if the person's immune system is weak and a number of pathogens is too large, there may be an adverse reaction (think diarrhea).
+But in general, the body has an amazing ability to protect and strengthen itself makes you healthy.